PCBLOOP

 • FR4 is the most common and cost-effective material, suitable for general-purpose applications.

-• Rogers 4350 and Isola 370HR are examples of high-frequency materials that offer improved electrical properties, such as lower loss and better impedance control, for high-speed digital and RF circuits.
+• Rogers 4350 and Isola 370HR are examples of high-frequency materials that offer improved electrical properties, such as lower loss and better impedance control, for high-speed digital and RF circuit board.

 • Other specialized materials, like polytetrafluoroethylene (PTFE) and ceramic-filled laminates, may be used for specific applications requiring exceptional performance.